Archival Sources for Letters and Other Documents

 This page provides a list (organized alphabetically by country) of libraries and archives where Sorabji-related source documents, mainly letters, can be found.
 A brief description of the collections’ contents is given; links to items are provided with as much precision as the library catalogues allow, that is, using permanent links whenever possible.

-This compilation does not systematically cover the musical manuscripts located in public collections, which will be found on another page.
+This compilation does not systematically cover the musical manuscripts located in public collections.

 Alban-Berg-Stiftung: The Alban-Berg-Stiftung (Vienna) owns a set of proofs of Opus clavicembalisticum (1929-30; 253 pp.) that came into Alban Berg’s hands.